dret/webconcepts/concepts/http-header/Preference-Applied.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Preference-Applied"
 title:         "HTTP Header Field: Preference-Applied"
+concept-name:  HTTP Header Field
+concept-value: Preference-Applied
 description: "The Preference-Applied response header MAY be included within a response message as an indication as to which Prefer tokens were honored by the server and applied to the processing of a request."
 ---